firmata/arduino/readme.md

 for Arduino 1.0.x vs 1.6.x).
 2. Restart the Arduino application and the latest version of Firmata will be available.

-*Update the path and arduino version as necessary*
+*Update the path and Arduino version as necessary*

 ###Linux: